mcpython4-coding/Documentation/chat/Chat.md

             called when an key is pressed
             :param symbol: the symbol that is pressed
             :param modifiers: the modifiers that are used
+            todo: split up into parts

         function print_ln(self, text: str)

+            will print an line into the chat
+            :param text: the line to print
+            todo: make an in-game chat an link this to there
+            todo: make all commands use this as backend

         function close(self)